howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 correctAnswer: 2
 ---

-In this section of the tutorial, you will be deploying your API to production so that it can be used by you and others.
-Unlike the previous sections, you will not develop any new features for your API in this chapter.
-Instead, you will refactor the project to make it suitable for deployment on [Heroku](https://dashboard.heroku.com/).
-Additionally, you will automate the deployment process using [GitHub Actions](https://docs.github.com/en/actions) (this is also referred to as [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment)).
+In this tutorial, you will deploy your API to production so that you and others can access it publicly.
+You will also refactor the project to make it ready for deployment on [Heroku](https://dashboard.heroku.com/).
+Additionally, you will automate the deployment process using [GitHub Actions](https://docs.github.com/en/actions) – also referred to as [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment).

 ### Prerequisites

-You will need to install a few command line tools and create some accounts to follow along with this chapter.
+You will need to install a few command line utilities and create some accounts to follow this chapter.
 We suggest you do this now so as not to break the flow of the tutorial.

-- **GitHub (Account)**: Create a free account on [GitHub](https://github.com/join).
+- **GitHub (Account)**: Create a free [GitHub](https://github.com/join) account.
 - **GitHub (CLI)**: Install the latest stable version of the [GitHub CLI](https://cli.github.com/).
 Afterward, [login to your GitHub account](https://cli.github.com/manual/gh_auth_login) on the CLI.
 - **Heroku (Account)**: Create a free account on [Heroku](https://signup.heroku.com/).
 - **Heroku (CLI)**: Install the latest stable version of the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 Afterward, [login to your Heroku account](https://devcenter.heroku.com/articles/heroku-cli#get-started-with-the-heroku-cli) on the Heroku CLI.